mindspore-ai/docs/lite/lite_en.md

                     <span style="color:#1a1c33;">Pre-trained Models of Image Classification</span>
                 </div>
                 <div style="font-size:0.9rem; color:#333">
                 Image classification is to identity what an image represents, to predict the object list and the probabilites.
-This document lists image classification models that can be inferred using mindspore Lite.
+This document lists image classification models that can be inferred using MindSpore Lite.
                 </div>
             </div>
         </a>